Close Icon

 Thinking of buying a second home or holiday let in Wales?
 Here are some key things to consider before you commit:

-For more details on what to consider before heading into the holiday let business, head to Our Beginners Guide to Holiday Letting in North Wales.
+For more details on everything to consider before heading into the holiday let business, head to Our Beginners Guide to Holiday Letting in North Wales.

 Purchasing a second home in Wales — whether for personal use, rental income, or as a long-term investment — can be incredibly rewarding.
 But it’s important to go in with a full picture of the costs and responsibilities involved.